kyuupichan/kcpp/README.rst

 The following are serious projects:

-- C++ modules - I've not fully figured out how these work in C++ or how they interact with the preprocessor.
-So unlikely to be tackled until some kind of real frontend exists.
 - precompiled headers - possibly an idea and I suspect largely overlaps with modules.
   Again, Python is a good place to experiment before attempting an implementation in C++.